-Video can be used for a wide range of applications such as to demonstrate coastal erosion, carve away sedimentary layers from a cross section, investigate processes that occur over time, such as the retreat of a glacier or the formation of a dune, and much more.
-The resources below provide guidance on effectively using video in your geoscience classroom in a variety of settings.
+Video can be used for a wide range of applications such as to carve away sedimentary layers from a cross section or to demonstrate and investigate processes that occur over time, such as coastal erosion, the retreat of a glacier, the formation of a dune, and much more

 - Teaching Geoscience with Visualizations: Using Images, Animations, and Models Effectively

 - Using Media to Enhance Teaching and Learning

 - Using Direct Measurement Videos to Teach Physics

 Virtual Workshop: Making Good Courses Great with Educational Technology

 This workshop will empower you to use learning technology to make your classes – be they face-to-face, online, or in the field - even better.